murilofsouzaa/Eden/README.md

 ### Automated Deployment to VPS

-The deployment pipeline uses GitHub Actions to connect via SSH to the VPS, pull the latest code, and spin up the containers:
+The deployment pipeline uses GitHub Actions to connect via SSH to the VPS, pull the latest code, and spin up the containers.
+All connection details are pulled from **GitHub Secrets** — nothing sensitive is hardcoded in the workflow file:

 ```yaml
 name: Deploy to VPS